-Adjust the screw (zero set) at the bottom of the S-METER until the meter pointer is at zero (extreme left end of calibration).
-Connect the receiver to a power outlet.
+MAdjust the screw (z ero set) at the bottom of the S-METER until th€ meter pointer is at a

+- Connect the receiver to a power outlet.
 Turn the OFF-STBY-RCV-CAL switch to STBY position, and allow the receiver to warm up.
-Turn the BFO-MVC-AVC-ANL switch to AVC. $\hfill \square$ Adjust the 680Ω control so the meter reads zero.
-Turn the receiver off, and remove the plug from the power outlet.
+Turn the BFO-MVC-AVC-ANL switch to AVC. - Adjust the 680Ω control so the meter reads zero. - Turn the receiver off, and remove the plug from the power outlet.
 Replace the bottom plate, and reinstall the receiver in the cabinet.

 The receiver is now ready to operate.

-INSTALLING THE CRYSTAL CALIBRATOR INSTALLING THE CRYSTAL CALIBRATOR NOTE: Do not add this unit while the receiver is plugged into a power outlet.
-NOTE: Do not add this unit while the receiver is plugged into a power NOTE: Do not add this unit while the receiver is plugged into a power outlet.
+INSTALLING THE CRYSTAL CALIBRATOR

+NOTE: Do not add this unit while the receiver is plugged into a power outlet.